solana-foundation/developer-content/content/guides/advanced/build-a-complete-crowdfund-dapp.md

 const { SystemProgram } = web3;
 ```

-Creating a Campaign To create a campaign, follow these steps:
+Creating a Campaign.
+To create a campaign, follow these steps:

 - Define a function named createCampaign.
 - Inside the function, instantiate a new Program using the imported idl,